A REGEX PRIMER

 Practical Examples

 Now that we covered pretty much all the basic concepts of regular expressions, we can use them to solve some practical problems.
-In the next sections we will solve five typical sysadmin/programmer tasks using regex in Python.
+In the next sections we will solve four typical sysadmin/programmer tasks using regex in Python.
 Keep in mind that the following regular expressions are not suitable for every scenario, you may need to trim them according to your needs before using them in production.

 1. Quotation Mark Replacement